 How to Save Electricity & Money

-Dryers run on 220 volts, making them one of the biggest energy suckers in your home right along with; ovens, hot water heaters and heating & a/c units.
+Dryers run on 220 volts, making them one of the biggest energy suckers in your home right along with; ovens, hot water heaters, and heating & a/c units.
 When you opt to line-dry your clothes you: reduce your carbon footprint & kilowatt usage- thus saving you money on your electric bill.

 How much you can save each month by going green will depend on a couple of variables

 1) How much laundry dry per week?
-For my family of five it’s an average of (2) loads per day
+For my family of five, it’s an average of (2) loads per day

 2) How new your dryer is and how long your dryer runs per load

-3) How much your power company charges per kilowatt- Our power company charges $0.11 per kilowatt during peak season and $0.09 in off-season
+3) How much your power company charges per kilowatt- Our power company charges $0.11 per kilowatt during peak season and $0.09 in the off-season

-To find out how much it cost to run your dryer (and other appliances in your home) you first have to know how much your power company charges you per kilowatt.
+To find out how much it costs to run your dryer (and other appliances in your home) you first have to know how much your power company charges you per kilowatt.
 To find your kilowatt cost

 1- look on your current electric bill